 Waterfowl Wing Bee

-Since 1961, a sample of waterfowl hunters are asked every year to send a wing from each duck and the tail and tips of the outermost primary feathers from each goose harvested to each Flyway.
-That location in the Central Flyway is currently the Flint Hills National Wildlife Refuge near Emporia, KS.
-When the wings and goose feathers arrive at the refuge, they are separated by species and stored in a large freezer.
+Since 1961, a sample of hunters are asked to send parts from each duck and goose they harvest to a central location in each Flyway.
+A wing from each duck and the tail and primary wing feathers from each goose is collected.
+Currently, Flint Hills National Wildlife Refuge near Emporia, KS hosts the Central Flyway Wing Bee.

 Recently, about 19,000 duck wings and 3,500 goose tails have been processed annually by workers at the Central Flyway Wing Bee.

 Each bird’s data are entered together with the information provided by the hunter (i.e., date, time, state, and county of harvest).
-Some of this information is entered into a computer using a bar code reader at the Wing Bee allowing it to be immediately available to managers.
 Ultimately, the data is combined with that from other Flyways and becomes part of the national USFWS Parts Collection Survey database.

 The Wing Bee provides the data used to compute the species composition of the duck (e.g., the percent of the total duck harvest that was mallards) and goose harvest, and therefore information on the harvest pressure exerted on each species.
 The data also provides an estimate of age ratios for both ducks and geese, which is used to gauge the success of the previous year’s reproduction.